PaulKinlan/paul.kinlan.me/content/2013-06-20-another-experiment-in-creating-a-mobile-friendly-table-of-contents.markdown

 ## Before ##

 This is just one example of an article, the header is in place with the title and the author, and then there is a table of contents stopping the reader from starting to read the actual article.
-Every artcile is currently like this.
+Every article is currently like this.

 <img src="/images/tocnofooter.png">